 Patients with ocular neurological problems may be experiencing some of these symptoms:

 - Facial distortion

 If your eye doctor suspects that your eye condition may be rooted in the nerves or the brain, they may recommend an appointment with a neuro-ophthalmologist, who is trained to diagnose and treat eye irregularities with a neurological cause.

 Do you want to get rid of your head tilt and treat your eye problem?
-Schedule an appointment at The Neuro-Optometry Centre at Dr. Hopkins & Associates Optometry today.
+Schedule an appointment at Niagara Vision Therapy Centre at Dr. Hopkins & Associates Optometry today.